-On the other hand, you can implement a paid marketing strategy like Google AdWords for more tangible, and faster, results.
+On the other hand, you can implement a paid marketing strategy like a PPC marketing campaign for more tangible, and faster, results.
 This is not to say that organic internet marketing tactics don’t work and shouldn’t be used as part of a comprehensive strategy.
-Adding a PPC strategy into your marketing plan is one of the best ways to get ahead now while you also spend time working on your organic presence.
+Adding PPC marketing into your digital marketing plan is one of the best ways to get ahead now while you also spend time working on your organic presence.

-There’s no denying that Google AdWords is an instant way to get your website in front of people.
-By using the right keywords and crafting the right ads, and sometimes even targeting return users, you can create a really successful PPC campaign.
+There’s no denying that PPC advertising is an instant way to get your website in front of people.
+By using the right keywords and crafting the right ads, and sometimes even targeting return users, you can create a really successful PPC marketing campaign.
 If done correctly, you can see massive gains from those PPC campaigns.

 Test and test again

-The beauty of Google AdWords is the depth of customization.
+The beauty of PPC advertising is the depth of customization.
 You have control over your ads, spend, audience, and more down to the smallest detail.
 Getting your business in front of exactly the right customer isn’t always easy with more traditional, organic marketing tactics.
-With PPC, you know your ads are serving to the right people.
+With PPC marketing, you know your ads are serving to the right people.

-Simply put, you’ll never know the value of PPC until you try it.
+Simply put, you’ll never know the value of PPC advertising until you try it.
 Adding PPC marketing to your marketing strategy may not be the right move for everyone.
-But if done with care, PPC campaigns can work for B2B, B2C, and ecommerce companies alike.
-If you’re not sure of the value PPC could bring to your marketing strategy, we encourage you to try a test campaign.
+But if done with care and good PPC management it can work for B2B, B2C, and ecommerce companies alike.
+If you’re not sure of the value PPC marketing could bring to your digital marketing strategy, we encourage you to try a test campaign.

-Testing is a cornerstone of any good AdWords practice.
-You should test, optimize, and re-test often – not just when you’re new to the PPC game.
+Testing is a cornerstone of any good Google AdWords campaign practice.
+You should test, optimize, and re-test often – not just when you’re new to the PPC marketing game.
 Testing allows you to gather the data you want from the audiences that are important to you.
-Without this data, we can’t begin to make educated decisions about the ROI of any PPC campaign.
+Without this data, we can’t begin to make educated decisions about the ROI of any PPC marketing campaign.

 Gather your data

 A good, high-level view of important data appears at the campaign level.
-In Google AdWords, this view displays your different ad groups and corresponding important metrics:
+In Google AdWords campaigns, this view displays your different ad groups and corresponding important metrics: